isomerpages/ogp-poe-weikeong/index.md

 sections:
   - hero:
       title: Hi!
 I'm Wei Keong
-      subtitle: I love chicken (rice).
-Besides being really delicious, it is a versatile ingredient which is similar to one of my strengths, being adaptable to changes!
+      subtitle: "I love chicken (rice).
+Not only is it incredibly delicious, but it's also a versatile ingredient, much like one of my strengths: adaptability to change!"
       background: /images/Chicken_Rice.jpg
       button: My LinkedIn
       url: https://www.linkedin.com/in/wkgan/